n3shi/ZSW_SmartLightingSystem/frontend/README.md

 # App

 ## Project setup
-### Arter update doesnt work as debug, check "Compiles and minifiles for production"
 ```
 npm install
 ```

+### (Arter update app work on dedicate server.
+Check "Compiles and minifiles for production" to set new update.

 ### Compiles and hot-reloads for development
 ```